bkota0404/523FinalProject/README.md

 ## Project Implementation

-	1. Reproduced the results for VGG16 and Inception V3(both pytorch and keras) model mentioned in the paper (No code was provided)<br/>
+	1. Reproduced the results for VGG16 and Inception V3(both pytorch and keras) model mentioned in the paper (No code was provided)
-	2. Implemented the design with AlexNet and Resnet50 to test the efficiency of the models<br/>
+	2. Implemented the design with AlexNet and Resnet50 to test the efficiency of the models
-	3. Implemented GradCam to identify the salient feature from the last layer<br/>
+	3. Implemented GradCam to identify the salient feature from the last layer
-	4. Test the model on extra set of images collected off internet and personal pictures for scenarios like driving a car for steering is on the right side as opposed to the current dataset where all the cars have left side steering, drivers wearing a mask, mirror reflection of the images etc.,<br/>
+	4. Test the model on extra set of images collected off internet and personal pictures for scenarios like driving a car for steering is on the right side as opposed to the current dataset where all the cars have left side steering, drivers wearing a mask, mirror reflection of the images etc.,

 ## Project Presentation Slides